$ cd our-awesome-project $ git log commit a87de13c60102b80e8288025fcb7951bbcedb433 Author: John Doe

 FOO-21311 Rocket pack size now fits all ports, including Detroit. - System A and B both send rockets in packs of 5, however, this becomes a problem for the truck over at Detroit which only can accept 3 at a time.
 I therefore changed the default size to 3. - Fixed NPE - Added unit tests for this

 Oh yes, one more thing.
-When talking about commit messages, I would also urge everyone when writing the commit messages, to focus on why you made these changes and less on the what.
+When talking about commit messages, I would also urge you when writing commit messages to focus on why you made these changes and less on the what you did.
 The what is in the commit diff, so saying "Changed rocket package size from 5 to 3" isn't that interesting:

 - public static Integer ROCKET_PACK_SIZE = 5; + public static Integer ROCKET_PACK_SIZE = 3;

-However, why you made that change, now that's very interesting 😄
+However, why you made that change ("The Detroit truck can only accept 3 rockets"), now that's interesting 😄